1867

 ferried out to Titanic.

-6:30 PM: Titanic rides at anchor in Cherbourg harbor, all lights
+6:30 PM: Titanic rides at anchor in Cherbourg harbor, all lights ablaze.

-ablaze.
-Twenty-two cross-Channel passengers disembark, and some
+Twenty-two cross-Channel passengers disembark, and some cargo is

-cargo is unloaded.
+unloaded.

-8:00 PM: 274 Cherbourg passengers are all aboard and tenders return
+8:00 PM: 274 Cherbourg passengers are all aboard and tenders return to

-to shore.
+shore.

 8:10 PM: Anchor raised and Titanic leaves for Queenstown, Ireland,

-taking her through the English Channel and around England's south
+taking her through the English Channel and around England's south coast.

 April 11, Thursday morning: Captain Smith takes Titanic through some